 cipher described in B.2.2, with an IRK and the initiator's RPA_prand as inputs.

-Depending on which compact message is used for transmission, the IRK used for RPA_hash calculation
+Depending on which compact message is used for transmission, the IRK used for calculating the value of the RPA Hash field

 may be the initiator's IRK, a responder's IRK, or a group IRK associated with multiple devices.
 For details

 see the description of the respective message.
-An RPA consisting of an RPA_hash and an RPA_prand may
+An RPA field consisting of an RPA Hash field and an RPA Prand field may

 be used for OTA packet transmissions and can be resolved only at a receiving device that have knowledge